One of the most proven successful ways to have new youth and adults explore the benefits of Scouting is to Bring a Friend to a meeting or event.

 For the Group, it provides an opportunity to increase the number of youth in their Sections and to connect with parents who may choose to become Scouters.

-Non-member friends are welcome to participate in two weekly program meetings before being required to register and pay fees.
-At the conclusion of the two meetings, the non-member friend may either register or discontinue their involvement with the Section.
+Non-member friends are welcome to participate in two weekly program meetings before being asked to register and pay fees.

 The Section is responsible for making certain they are prepared for the non-member’s visit by ensuring The Two Scouter Rule and Section Ratios are maintained to include the non-member friend in attendance.

 Non-member friends are also welcome to attend overnight camp before being required to register and paying fees.

 - ALL camp information has been approved by the Group

 - ALL parents have complete information about the camp